numaproj/numaflow/docs/user-guide/reference/monovertex-bypass.md

 * `fallback` (fallback sink)
 * `onSuccess` (onSuccess sink)

-Conditions defined under each sink label follow the same pattern as our conventional conditional forwarding for edges in numaflow pipelines. `operator` defaults to `or` if omitted.
-Supported values: `and`, `or`, `not`.
+Conditions defined under each sink label follow the same pattern as our conventional conditional forwarding for edges in numaflow pipelines.

 Spec for MonoVertex bypass feature: